Generative AI Strategy & Use Cases for Enterprises

 Businesses must have a planned approach to mitigate risks and maximize success.
 There are three crucial steps for a successful generative AI adoption framework.

-Phase 1: Ideation and Readiness Analysis
+Phase 1: Ideation & Readiness

-Phase 2: MVP & Pilot Implementation
+Phase 2: MVP & Pilot

-Gartner predicts that ~30% of generative AI projects will be abandoned after proof of concept by end of 2025 due to unclear business value, poor data quality, or risk obstacles.
+According to Gartner, ~30% of generative AI projects will be abandoned after proof of concept by end of 2025 due to unclear business value, poor data quality, or risk obstacles.

-Generative AI Use Cases for Enterprises
+Generative AI Use Cases That Deliver Enterprise Value

-Unified Enterprise Knowledge Management
+Enterprise Knowledge Management

 Intelligent Customer Service

-Automatic Document Processing
+Document Processing

-When Should Business Leaders Act?
+When Should Your Business Act?

 There are a lot of executives who have asked when to start generative AI in enterprises.
 The answer is now, but it has to be in an orderly manner.